2013 Ohio State Buckeyes football team: Schedule

 The Big Ten Conference released the schedules for the 2013 season on April 6, 2011.
 The Big Ten will continue the same scheduling alignment as they had during the 2011 and 2012 seasons.
 As a result, Ohio State will play all five Leaders Division opponents: Illinois, Indiana, Penn State, Purdue, and Wisconsin.
 Ohio State will also face three Legends Division opponents: Iowa, Northwestern, and Michigan, the permanent cross-division opponent.
 Ohio State will play four non-conference games: Buffalo of the Mid-American Conference, San Diego State of the Mountain West Conference, California of the Pac-12 Conference, and Florida A&M of the Mid-Eastern Athletic Conference.
 Ohio State has two bye weeks during the season, the first between their games against Northwestern and Iowa and their second between their games against Purdue and Illinois.
 Following their second consecutive undefeated season, Ohio State won the Leaders Division Championship and qualified to play in the Big Ten Championship Game against Michigan State, who defeated the Buckeyes 34–24.
 On December 8, Ohio State was selected to play in the Orange Bowl against Clemson.

-All games during the 2013 season will be broadcast on the Ohio State Football Radio Network.
-Paul Keels will head the crew with play-by-play, Jim Lachey with color commentary, Marty Bannister as sideline and locker room reporter, and Skip Mosic serving as the pre-game and halftime show host.
+All games during the 2013 season were broadcast on the Ohio State Football Radio Network.
+Paul Keels was head of the crew with play-by-play, Jim Lachey with color commentary, Marty Bannister as sideline and locker room reporter, and Skip Mosic serving as the pre-game and halftime show host.